 1813: Still in the West Indies but aboard HMS Espiegle.

-1815: Frederick Marryat served aboard the sloop HMS Beaver off St Helena to guard against attempts to rescue Napoleon Bonaparte.
+1815: Marryat served aboard the sloop HMS Beaver off St Helena to guard against attempts to rescue Napoleon Bonaparte.
 His health was still poor and he left the ship in Madeira.
 He became interested in scientific study and amongst other things he invented a lifeboat which earned him a Gold Medal from the Royal Humane Society.
 He was promoted to the rank of Commander in June.

 1819: Elected as a Fellow of the Royal Society of London.